murrant/timeseries-php/.junie/guidelines.md

 3. Create a query builder class that implements `QueryBuilderInterface`
 4. Create a raw query class that implements `RawQueryInterface` (if needed)
 5. Create a driver class that extends `AbstractTimeSeriesDB`
-6. Register your driver in `TSDBFactory`
+6. Register your driver in `DriverManager`
 7. Add tests for your driver
    - Create a directory under `tests/Drivers` for your driver tests (e.g., `tests/Drivers/NewDriver`)
    - Create unit tests for your driver class, configuration class, and query builder